 Since joining Maurice Blackburn, Kerry's work has included being a core member of the legal teams on the Grand Western Lodge Class Action and the Radio Rentals Class Action and a member of the trial team for the DePuy Hips Class Action.
+Kerry has also managed the NT Youth Justice Class Action and settlement administration since the case commenced in late 2016.

 After a career spanning corporate banking, management consulting, community service and overseas aid work, Kerry’s belief in social justice led her to study law.
 It was this commitment that also led her to join Maurice Blackburn as a graduate lawyer and continue as a lawyer after her admission as a solicitor in 2013.